ryanraposo/allpaper/README.md

 > Imperfect but awesome.
 Happy contributing!

-**Allpaper** is a Python-based tool for creating a collage of cheatsheets and using it as your desktop wallpaper.
-It's a perfect solution for developers and productivity enthusiasts who want quick access to frequently used commands, all displayed beautifully on their screen background.
+**Allpaper** is a Python-based tool for creating a collage of cheatsheets as you write them--in place of your desktop wallpaper!

 ### Features
 - Create a collage of up to **4 cheatsheets** on a 2x2 grid layout for readability.
 - Convert Markdown cheatsheets into beautiful rendered images using **imgkit** and **markdown2**.
 - Save the generated wallpaper in the `wallpapers` folder of the project.
-- Update your desktop wallpaper automatically (currently configured for **GNOME**).

 ### Requirements
 - Python 3.x